 A running pioneer who turned Olympic bronze into a lasting public legacy by creating the world's largest half-marathon.

-Brendan Foster emerged from the mining communities of Northeast England with a ferocious running talent, becoming a world-class distance runner in the 1970s.
-His competitive peak was marked by a gritty bronze in the Montreal Olympics 10,000 meters, a European 5,000m title, and a Commonwealth gold.
-But his true impact came off the track.
-With a visionary's eye for spectacle and community, he founded the Great North Run in 1981, a simple idea that connected Newcastle to South Shields.
-It grew into a global phenomenon, a mass participatory event that reshaped the British relationship with running.
-His second act as the warm, knowledgeable voice of BBC athletics commentary for decades made him a trusted fixture in the nation's living rooms, cementing his role as both a creator and chronicler of the sport.
+Brendan Foster won Olympic bronze in the Montreal 10,000 meters, a European 5,000m title, and a Commonwealth gold.
+Hailing from the mining communities of Northeast England, he ran with ferocious talent in the 1970s.
+His greater impact came off the track.
+He founded the Great North Run in 1981, a mass participatory event connecting Newcastle to South Shields that reshaped the British relationship with running.
+For decades, his warm, knowledgeable voice as a BBC athletics commentator made him a trusted fixture in the nation's living rooms, serving as both a creator and chronicler of the sport.

 1946–1964